Builder68/OpenEarlyMacsRAMexpansion/README.md

 • Compatible with Macintosh 128/512K using either Apple 128K ROM or ROM-INATOR, and the 512KE.

-• Option to exclude the onboard memory bank using a DIP switch.
-(Mandatory for Macintosh 128K).
+• Option to use a DIP switch to swap the onboard memory with a memory bank from the expansion board (necessary for Macintosh 128K).

 • Solder jumpers to select among three memory size configurations (1MB, 2MB, or 4MB).

-• Auxiliary board can be set trough a DIP switch to disable the expansion board, restoring original configuration.
+• Auxiliary board can be set via a DIP switch to disable the expansion board, restoring the original configuration.

 • No extensions or other software are required, and the Mac recognizes all the configured RAM at startup.